rd977/Graph_Editor/README.md

-open(clone) project in IDE(VSC per example)--> 'npm install' in terminal  to install all dependencies -> 'ng serve' in terminal to open on localhost .
+clone project -->open project in IDE(VSC per example)--> 'npm install' in terminal  to install all dependencies -> 'ng serve' in terminal to open on localhost .
 All code is commented.
 1:18 16/10/2020